liskin/s2putty/README.txt

 Introduction
 ------------

-This package is a development snapshot for PuTTY SSH client for Symbian OS.
-It should be considered a release candidate for version 1.5.2.
-This release contains just a number of bug fixes over 1.5.1, and will be released as 1.5.2 unless new regressions are found.
+This package is a maintenance release for PuTTY SSH client for Symbian OS version 1.5.
+It contains bug fixes over 1.5.1, but no new features.
 See "Changes" below for details.
+None of the changes are security-critical, so if you are unaffected by the bugs in previous 1.5 releases there is no need to upgrade.

 PuTTY is distributed in two different packages, one for S60 third edition, and one for Series 80 phones.
 Make sure you use the correct